mspnp/aks-baseline/04-networking.md

       * `hubVnetId` - which you'll will need to know for future spokes that get created.
 E.g. `/subscriptions/[subscription id]/resourceGroups/rg-enterprise-networking-hubs/providers/Microsoft.Network/virtualNetworks/vnet-eastus2-hub`

-1. Create the spoke that will be home to the AKS cluster and its adjacent resources
+1. Create the spoke that will be home to the AKS cluster and its adjacent resources.

    > :book:  The networking team receives a request from an app team in business unit (BU) 0001 for a network spoke to house their new AKS-based application (Internally know as Application ID: A0008).
 The network team talks with the app team to understand their requirements and aligns those needs with Microsoft's best practices for a secure AKS cluster deployment.
 They capture those specific requirements and deploy the spoke, aligning to those specs, and connecting it to the matching regional hub.